Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

 The fake clues are excellent.
-Clue 1 clearly points to a 'collection of musical compositions' and Clue 2 directly describes a 'stage performance,' effectively misdirecting the player towards the incorrect choices (poem, painting).
+Clue 1 clearly points to 'song' by describing musical compositions.
+Clue 2 clearly points to 'poem', describing written words for an audience.
+They are both highly effective at misdirecting the player.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices